pnnl/ML4AlgComb/grassmannian_cluster_algebras/README.md

 ## Example

+As noted, to index a cluster variable, a semistandard Young tableaux needs to

 ## Dataset

-A collection of rectangular semistandard Young tableau each with a label indicating whether they index a cluster variable or not.
+The dataset consists of a collection of rectangular semistandard Young tableau each with a label indicating whether they index a cluster variable or not.
+Those that do not index a cluster variable are labeled with a `0` and those that do are labeled with a `1`.
 The dataset we provide consists of tableau of shape $3 \times 4$, filled with values from $1,2,\dots,12$.
 The files we provide are:
 - ``3_4_12_invalid_train.txt``
 - ``3_4_12_invalid_test.txt``